-On May 2, 2017, the Company completed its IPO, pursuant to which it sold an aggregate of 10,147,025 shares of Class A common stock, par value \$0.001 per share (after giving effect to the underwriters' exercise in full of their option to purchase additional shares) at a price of \$21.00 per share.
+On May 2, 2017, the Company completed its initial public offering ("IPO"), pursuant to which it sold an aggregate of10,147,025 shares of Class A common stock, par value \$0.001 per share (after giving effect to the underwriters' exercise in full of their option to purchase additional shares) at a price of \$21.00 per share.
 The Company received aggregate net proceeds of approximately \$192.0 million after deducting underwriting discounts and commissions and other offering expenses.